-You can add five types of form elements to a spreadsheet: ComboBox, List, CheckBox, Button, and DataPicker.
+You can add six types of form elements to a spreadsheet: ComboBox, List, CheckBox, Button, DataPicker and Label.
 These elements are available in the Tools menu of Jedox Web.

-After selecting a form element, you receive the Format Control dialog with several tabs: General, Size & Position, Layout Options, and Font.
+After selecting a form element, the Format Control dialog is displayed.
+The following tabs are available: General, Size & Position, Layout Options, and Font.

-- In the General tab you can define the name, the source or value and the target of the form element.
+- In the General tab, you can define the name, the data source or value and the target of the form element.

 Notes on Form Elements:

-- Form elements will usually not be moved dynamically in the spreadsheet if a row/column is hidden or if the width/height of rows/columns changes.
+- Form elements are not moved dynamically in the spreadsheet if a row/column is hidden or if the width/height of rows/columns changes.
 However, if the form contains a DynaRange, the form element may be moved when the DynaRange is expanded/collapsed.

 - If a spreadsheet cell contains a PALO.DATA formula and a value is set in this cell via a form element, the formula will not be overwritten.
 Instead, the set value is sent to OLAP for writeback.